-- See "What is the most important information I should know about Effient?" - A blood clotting problem called Thrombotic Thrombocytopenic Purpura (TTP).
+- See "What is the most important information I should know about Effient?" - A blood clotting problem called thrombotic thrombocytopenic purpura (TTP).
 TTP can happen with Effient, sometimes after a short time (less than 2 weeks).
 TTP is a blood clotting problem where blood clots form in blood vessels and can happen all over the body.
 TTP needs to be treated in a hospital right away, because you may die.
-Get medical help right away if you have any of these symptoms and they cannot be explained by another medical condition: - purplish spots called purpura on the skin or mucous membranes (such as on the mouth) due to bleeding under the skin - paleness or jaundice (a yellowish color of the skin or eyes) - feeling tired or weak - fever - · fast heart rate or feeling short of breath - headache, speech changes, confusion, coma, stroke, or seizure - low amount of urine or urine that is pink-tinged or has blood in it - stomach area (abdominal) pain, nausea, vomiting, or diarrhea - visual changes - Serious allergic reactions.
-Serious allergic reactions can happen with Effient, or if you have had a serious allergic reaction to the medicine clopidogrel (Plavix) or ticlopidine (Ticlid).
-Get medical help right away if you get any of these symptoms of a severe allergic reaction while taking Effient. - swelling or hives of your face, lips, in or around your mouth, or throat

-- trouble breathing or swallowing

-- chest pain or pressure

-- dizziness or fainting
+Get medical help right away if you have any of these symptoms and they cannot be explained by another medical condition: - purplish spots called purpura on the skin or mucous membranes (such as on the mouth) due to bleeding under the skin - o paleness or jaundice (a yellowish color of the skin or eyes) - o feeling tired or weak - o fever - o fast heart rate or feeling short of breath - o headache, speech changes, confusion, coma, stroke, or seizure - o low amount of urine or urine that is pink-tinged or has blood in it - o stomach area (abdominal) pain, nausea, vomiting, or diarrhea - visual changes - Serious allergic reactions.
+Serious allergic reactions can happen with Effient, or if you have had a serious allergic reaction to medicines called thienopyridines, for example clopidogrel (Plavix\) or ticlopidine hydrochloride.
+Get medical help right away if you get any of these symptoms of a severe allergic reaction while taking Effient. - o swelling or hives of your face, lips, in or around your mouth, or throat - o trouble breathing or swallowing - o chest pain or pressure - dizziness or fainting